ggabbiani/OFL/orthodocs/foundation/2d-engine.md

 __Parameters:__

 __condition__
-when true placement is ignored
+when false, placement is ignored

 __quadrant__
 2d quadrant